Tropical Storm Mitag (2025): Philippines

+Highest Tropical Cyclone Wind Signal

+Highest Tropical Cyclone Wind Signal issued by PAGASA for Mitag (Mirasol) in each province.
+The white line represents the best track.

 PAGASA issued TCWS No. 1 for Batanes, Cagayan, Isabela, the northern portion of Nueva Vizcaya, the northern and central portions of Aurora, Apayao, Kalinga, Abra, Mountain Province, Ifugao, Ilocos Norte, Polillo Islands, the northern portion of Camarines Norte, the northeastern portion of Camarines Sur, and Catanduanes.
-The OCD placed its operations on Blue Alert signifying the office was preparing for the incoming depression.
+The Office of Civil Defense (OCD) placed its operations on Blue Alert signifying the office was preparing for the incoming depression.
 The NDRRMC also raised an alert shortly after.
 The Department of Social Welfare and Development prepared 2,578,821 food packs to aid damages from the storm and placed their quick response teams on standby.
 Malacañang Palace Press Officer Claire Castro also announced that they had 114,623 ready-to-eat food boxes for citizens who might be stranded during sea travel in a press briefing.
-313,064 non-food relief items were also prepared such as blankets and hygiene kits and kitchen kits.
+313,064 non-food relief items were also prepared, such as blankets, hygiene kits, and kitchen kits.
 Police in southern Luzon were alerted by acting Chief of the Philippine National Police (PNP) Jose Melencio Nartatez.
 The entire province of Laguna and parts of Aurora and Quezon suspended classes.
 The province of Isabela was on high alert for the tropical depression.
-121 individuals were evacuated.
+121 individuals were evacuated across the Philippines.
 Classes in 132 municipalities were suspended, 39 from Ilocos Region (Region I) and Region II, and 13 for Central Luzon (Region III).
 Work in 41 municipalities were also suspended, most from Region I.

 Hong Kong and Macau

-On September 17, the HKO issued Standby Signal No. 1 at 21:20 HKT (13:20 UTC), and Macau's SMG did the same at 00:00 MST on the following day (16:00 UTC).
-Both the HKO and SMG later upgraded their signals to Strong Wind Signal No. 3 at 09:20 HKT (01:20 UTC) and 07:00 MST (23:00 UTC), respectively, on September 19 as the storm approached the territories.
+On September 17, the Hong Kong Observatory (HKO) issued Standby Signal No. 1 at 21:20 HKT (13:20 UTC), and Macau's Meteorological and Geophysical Bureau (SMG) did the same at 00:00 MST on the following day (16:00 UTC).
+Both the HKO and SMG later upgraded their signals to Strong Wind Signal No. 3 on September 19 at 09:20 HKT (01:20 UTC) and 07:00 MST (23:00 UTC), respectively, as the storm approached the territories.
 A day later, the SMG canceled all tropical cyclone signals at 06:00 MST (22:00 UTC), the HKO downgraded the signal to Standby Signal No. 1 at 09:20 HKT (01:20 UTC) and cancelled all tropical cyclone signals at 10:20 HKT (02:20 UTC).
 In the morning on 20 September the Amber rainstorm signal was issued in Hong Kong at 04:05 HKT and remained in place until early afternoon at 15:10.
 The Amber signal was again in effect between 09:10 and 17:30 HKT on 21 September.